Wheaton station (Washington Metro)

+On June 1, 2024, all Red Line stations north of Fort Totten, including this one were closed to allow the Maryland Transit Authority to work on the upcoming Purple Line.
+Takoma re-opened on June 29 while the rest of the stations re-opened on September 1st, 2024.

 Station layout

 Wheaton station features the longest set of single-span escalators in the Western Hemisphere, each featuring a length of 230 ft, with a vertical rise of 115 ft.
 Wheaton's escalators travel at a speed of 90 ft per minute (±5%) and are set at an inclination of 30 degrees.
 The trip takes approximately 2 minutes and 45 seconds.
 There are two elevators leading into the station's parking garage at the Reedie Drive entrance, while the entrance at the bus bay is at ground level.
 Inside the station, there is one elevator leading from the mezzanine to the Shady Grove bound side of the platform.
+The station is compliant with the Americans with Disabilities Act of 1990.
+However, the station lacks backup elevators.
+In the event that the elevator to the platform is not operational, the station is not accessible and disabled users must take a shuttle to the next station.

-This station, along with Forest Glen station farther south, has separate tunnels and platforms for each direction, instead of the large, vaulted common room seen at most other underground stations in the Metro system; this design, which is similar to many of the London Underground's tube stations, was used to save money due to the station's depth.
-This design is also common at mostly all underground stations on the NFTA Metro in Buffalo, NY.
+This station, along with Forest Glen farther south and Fort Totten's lower level, has separate tunnels and platforms for each direction, instead of the large, vaulted common room seen at most other underground stations in the Metro system; this design was used to save money due to the station's depth.